sourcegraph/about/handbook/product/product_management/direction_template.md

 - What did we achieve in the last few months?
 - What key learnings did we recently make?
 - What is on the critical path for growth?
-- How does the product fit within Sourcegrah as a whole?
+- How does the product fit within Sourcegraph as a whole?

 ## Competitive landscape